-- 1. (1) An indictment may be on parchment or durable paper, and may be either written or printed, or partly written and partly printed. - (2) Each sheet on which an indictment is set out shall be not more than 17 and not less than 13 inches in length, and not more than 14 and not less than 8 inches in width, and if more than one sheet is required the sheets will be fastened together in book form. - (3) A proper margin not less than 2 inches in width shall be kept on the left hand side of each sheet. - (4) Figures and abbreviations may be used in an indictment for expressing anything which is commonly expressed thereby. - (5) There shall be endorsed on the indictment the name of every witness intended to be examined by the prosecution. - (6) An indictment shall not be open to objection by reason only of any failure to comply with this rule.
+- (2) Each sheet on which an indictment is set out shall be not more than 17 and not less than 13 inches in length, and not more than 14 and not less than 8 inches in width, and if more than one sheet is required the sheets will be fastened together in book form. - (3) A proper margin not less than 2 inches in width shall be kept on the left hand side of each sheet. - (4) Figures and abbreviations may be used in an indictment for expressing anything which is commonly expressed thereby. - (5) There shall be endorsed on the indictment the name of every witness intended to be examined by the prosecution. - (6) An indictment shall not be open to objection by reason only of any failure to comply with this rule. - The commencement of an indictment shall be in the following form-